HuiyingZz/NDDPlus/NDD+.md

 - **Phoenix's Gaze**

-Not only a decent weapon but also can break (sometimes) wooden block above chest.
+Not only a decent weapon but also can break (sometimes) wooden block above the reward chest.

 - **Dissolvi Ombre**